EuroPython/website/data/pages-content/pyladies-workshop.md

 The workshop will be conducted in English and is completely free.
 However, space is limited, so be sure to register through the pyladies.cz website.

-If this introduction to programming sparks your interest, you can further explore the world of coding with one of the PyLadies spring beginner courses, starting shortly after the workshop.
+If this introduction to programming sparks your interest, you can further explore the world of coding with one of the PyLadies autumn beginner courses, starting shortly after the workshop.

 ## Workshop @ EuroPython